Conkwer/trespasser/README.md

 ## Philosophy

-DirectX12 and graphic overhauls are not planned.
+DirectX 12 and graphics overhauls are not planned.
-On the modern systems dgVoodoo2 and dsoal is recommended for better compatibility.
+For modern systems, dgVoodoo2 + dsoal are recommended for compatibility.

 ## Status